-The Board finds that, as conditioned herein, the proposed replacement and addition to a legally non-conforming single-family dwelling complies with all of the criteria of Section 9.4.A. as set forth above.
-As discussed in subsection (d) below, the project satisfies the criteria of Section 9.4.a.
-Accordingly, the Board finds this condition satisfied.
+The Board finds that, as conditioned herein, the proposed addition to a legally non-conforming single-family dwelling complies with all of the criteria of Section 9.4.A. as set forth above.
+As discussed in subsection (d) below, the project satisfies the criteria of Section 9.4.A.
+Therefore, the Board finds this criterion is satisfied.